xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(keithsw) Add VUMeter effect (very much beta in this release.
+Appearance may change in near future releases.
+Please do not rely on it at this stage)
     -- bug(gil)   Fix selected cells moving into timing area when vertically scrolling.
 Fixes #419.
     -- bug(gil)   Fix arrow keys not moving selection properly which could cause hotkey paste in wrong locations.
 Fixes #432.
     -- bug(gil)   Fix effect duplicating when using arrow keys on grid.
 Fixes #424.